clemenko/harvester_workshop/README.md

 This step can take a few minutes.
 The installer is formatting the drive and unpacking all the bits.
 Be patient.
 The node will reboot.
-We can remove the thumb drive.
 It will take some more time for Harvester to be `Ready`.

 ![ready](images/ready.jpg)

 ### Log In

 Navigate to the IP of the your node on https.
-Usernamme = `admin`
-Password = `Pa22word` or whatever you set it to before.
+Bootstrap Password = `Pa22word` or whatever you set it to before.
+Copy the new password.
+Uncheck `Allow collection...`
+Check the EULA.

 ![login](images/login.jpg)

+### Light Mode

+Since you are not crazy you can enable light mode in the Upper Right hand corner.
+Click the icon and then go to `Preferences`.

 ## Setup Networking

 First thing we need to do is setup the networking.
 In an enterprise situation we would isolate the data and management traffic to separate NICs.
 We need to create a network for the VMs to talk out.
 We need to navigate `Networks` --> `VM Networks`.
-Here we are going to `Create` an `UntaggedNetwork` network where we select the `mgmt` Cluster Network.
+Here we are going to `Create` an `UntaggedNetwork` named `vlan1` network with a Cluster Network of `mgmt`.

 ![vmnetwork](images/vmnetwork.jpg)